The Purpose Of This Project - Background Information

 - The Feast of Unleavened Bread, on Nisan 15, can vary by a full month on the solar-based Gregorian calendar; as early as March 25 or as late as April 24.1 Restricting barley's harvest-readiness, which can further vary by another two weeks, to the specific week before Nisan 16 (as early as late March or as late as late April) is untenable if God's instruction to wave the First of the Ripened Barley is to be followed.

-- The ripening of the barley is simply not going to comply with this large variability of the solar timing involved, and God is simply not going to accept any wave offering that is either unripe, or later than His specified first sheaf of the barley harvest, both of which would result if First Fruits were to be assigned a fixed date on the Hebrew Calendar.
+- The ripening of the barley is simply not going to comply with this large variability between the lunar and the solar timing, and God is simply not going to accept any wave offering that is either unripe, or later than His specified first sheaf of the barley harvest, both of which would result if First Fruits were to be assigned a fixed date on the Hebrew Calendar.

 - Verse 16 specifically says that the 50-day count which begins the day after "the Sabbath" in question, brings us "to the day after the seventh Sabbath".
 This seventh Sabbath can only refer to the seventh weekly Sabbath of the 50-day count; the day after which is always Sunday; the first day of the week; every year.
 This demands the 50-day count to always begin on a Sunday, which would most often not be the case when beginning the count at the preset date of Nisan 16, or any other preset date for that matter.